-We've all heard about the negative aspects of social media, such as anxious social comparison and the dreaded fear of missing out (FOMO), but in light of it being World Mental Health Day (October 10), let's take a look at the often-underappreciated positive side of social media.
-Here are three ways that social media can benefit your mental health:
+We've all heard about the negative aspects of social media, such as anxious social comparison and the dreaded fear of missing out (FOMO), but social media can also have positive effects on our social life.
+Let's take a look at the often-underappreciated positive side of social media.
+Here are three ways that social media can benefit your mental health.

 Social media is an excellent way to keep in touch with friends, family, and even acquaintances.
 In our increasingly globalised and digitally sophisticated world, it is quite common to have intimate personal connections in far-flung locations.